well-typed/hs-bindgen/examples/README.md

       extra-lib-dirs:
         -- insert absolute path to installation directory for dll files here
     ```
+    If a `cabal.project.local` file already exists, then the file should be
+    updated to include the lines above.
+Otherwise, it should create the file
+    with the lines above.
   * The script should run the Haskell executable
 * Add a composite action by creating a new file at
    `REPOSITORY_ROOT/.github/actions/examples/libfoo.action.yml`